 I'm Ken Hawkins

-What you're seeing was made with a combination of the Foundation Framework, Travis CI, CSS/Sass, resposnisve design, Gulp, Panini static site generator, Markdown and some other stuff and then hosted through Github pages.
+What you're seeing was made with a combination 1 2 of the Foundation Framework, CSS/Sass, responsive design, Gulp, Panini static site generator, Markdown and some other stuff and then hosted through Travis CI and Github pages3.

-In years past I would have likely made this site with Drupal, but for smaller sites with savvy editors, I've been using these static site combination as it simplifies maintance.
+In years past I would have likely made this site with Drupal, but for smaller sites with savvy editors I've been using static site combinations to simplify maintenance.